 Safe Use of Flea and Tick Products in Pets

 Flea bites may be more than an itchy annoyance to some dogs and cats.
-They can cause flea allergy dermatitis—an allergic reaction to proteins in flea saliva.
+They can cause flea allergy dermatitis — an allergic reaction to proteins in flea saliva.
 And a pet’s constant scratching can cause permanent hair loss or other skin problems.
-Fleas feasting on your pet’s blood can lead to anemia and, in rare cases, death.
+In severe infestations, fleas feasting on your pet’s blood can lead to anemia and, in rare cases, death.

-Ticks can also harm your pet, transmitting infections such as Lyme disease.
+Ticks can also harm your pet, transmitting tick-borne infections such as Lyme disease, Ehrlichiosis, Anaplasmosis, Rocky Mountain Spotted Fever, Babesiosis, and Bartonellosis.
 And pets can bring ticks into the home, exposing you and your family to illness from a tick bite.

 Hundreds of pesticides, repellents, and growth inhibitors are available to protect your pet from flea and tick bites.
 Some of these products are available only from a veterinarian; others can be bought over the counter.